ehtesham1981/Defect-Prevention-Efficiency-DPE/README.md

 # Defect Prevention Efficiency (DPE) - A Shift-Left Testing Metric

 ## Introduction
 Defect Prevention Efficiency (**DPE**) is a metric designed to measure the effectiveness of shift-left practices in preventing defects **before** they reach later development stages.
-This metric was introduced by [Your Name] in [Year].
+This metric was introduced by Ehtesham Ahmed in March, 2025.

 ## Definition
 DPE is calculated as: